Mattias-Lundh/board-game-the-settlers/DocsSrc/userstories/UserStories.md

 * As a player I want to know the position of my buildings so that I can collect resource payout.
 * As a Player I want to know the available build position [village,city,road] so that I know where to build.
+* As a Player i want to trade my resource cards with other players so that i can build a road (or villiage and city?)